HaveYouSeenThisGirL

 Denny R. (born 11 February 1994, San Pablo City, Laguna, Philippines), commonly known by her pseudonym HaveYouSeenThisGirL, is a Filipino author.
 She is best known for her novel, Diary ng Panget.
 It first appeared on Wattpad and was later published as a paperback by PSICOM Publishing Inc. A film adaptation of her work was released in April 2014.

 Personal life

 Denny was born in San Pablo, Laguna, where she studied from kindergarten to high school.
 She studied graphic advertising at Superiore I.P.C.
 Strocchi in Italy.
 She returned to the Philippines to study at Far Eastern University.
+She is fluent in three languages: Filipino language (Tagalog), English and Italian.
+She also speaks a little bit of French and Japanese.
+She is a qualified administrative secretary and holds a degree in Graphic Advertising.